 Kennedy Law understands the consequences of seeking asylum.
 A grant of asylum allows a person to live and work in the United States and, after one year, apply for lawful permanent residence.
 Careful preparation is critical to establishing credible testimony and a clear, consistent record.

-Our Client Testimony Preparation Package testimony preparation process includes:
+Our Client Testimony Package includes:

 Our Asylum Testimony Preparation Package includes:

-🔷If an asylum application has been denied, it may still be possible to challenge the decision.
+🔷 If an asylum application has been denied, it may still be possible to challenge the decision.

 Depending on the circumstances, options may include: